ganlanyuan/tiny-slider/README.md

 | `onInit` | Function \| `false` | Default: `false`. <br> Callback to be run on initialization. |

 ## Get slider information
-There are two ways to get slider information:
+There are 2 ways to get slider information, each of them returns an `info` Object:
 1. `getInfo` method.
 2. Subscribe to an event.
-Both will return `info` Object:
 ```javascript
 info = {
   container: container, // slider container